-You'll have to provide an authentication token, that implements the interface TYPO3\Flow\Security\Authentication\TokenInterface:
+You'll have to provide an authentication token, that implements the interface Neos\Flow\Security\Authentication\TokenInterface:

-- 1. The most interesting method is updateCredentials().
-There you'll get the current request and you'll have to make sure that credentials sent from the client will be fetched and stored in the token. - methods of the interface.
-2. Implement remaining These mostly ters and setters, have a look of the example in one existing tokens (for TYPO3\Flow\Security\Authentication\Token\UsernamePassword), you need more information.
+- 1. The most interesting method is updateCredentials ().
+There you'll get the current request and you'll have to make sure that credentials sent from the client will be fetched and stored in the token. - methods of the interface. mostly 2.
+Implement remaining These ters and setters, have a look one of the existing tokens (for example in Neos\Flow\Security\Authentication\Token\UsernamePassword), if you need more information.